Steve Andrews, The Bard of Ely, in Tenerife

 The Bard takes me for a nature walk

-I went to see my old good friend Steve in Tenerife.
+I went to see my old good friend Steve, also known as "the Bard of Ely", in Tenerife.

 Steve and I go back many years, to my student days in Cardiff.
 He's a giant of a man, over six foot tall, with a scholar's stoop, a cascading mass of pure white hair tucked under a baseball cap, and a fluorescent green beard.

 The stoop is not a physical stoop exactly.
 It's more a sort of mental stoop.
 Like when he looks over his glasses at something in nature, something small that catches his attention, there's a stoop of concentration.
 It's something in his demeanour, a position he takes in relationship to the world, perhaps.
 A kind of reverence, a bow of acknowledgement to all the small creatures of the world.

 Or maybe it's because he is such a tall man, so he's always stooping to be on a level with everyone else.